Metering

 The light meter on a camera is an internal feature that, depending on the model, offers a visual representation of the brightness or darkness of a picture.
 It operates in grayscale, which means it cannot sense colors.
 The light meter turns the colors in a scene into shades of grey while measuring exposure.
 Light meter establish the optimum exposure level by detecting the quantity of light reflected by objects in the scene.

-The world is made up of more than simply colors and exposure levels.
+More than simply colors and exposure levels make up the world.
 When it comes to exposure metering, the default value is frequently 18% grey, which reflects a medium grey tone.
-This option was chosen with the assumption that it corresponds to the average scene in terms of exposure value.
+The chooser selected this option with the assumption that it corresponds to the average scene in terms of exposure value.

 Logarithmic arithmetic underpins the standard value used for meters and exposure calculations.
-While it is not required to memories every intricate mathematical calculation, it is useful to understand that exposure meter are calibrated to interpret the world as if it were 18% grey.
+While you do not need to memorize every intricate mathematical calculation, it helps to understand that exposure meters are calibrated to interpret the world as if it were 18% grey.
 This particular value indicates the midway on a logarithmic scale, allowing for a thorough examination of light levels.

 Camera Meter captures the world in shades of 18 percent gray.